Minority Floor Leader of the Senate of the Philippines: 2000s–present

 During president Joseph Estrada’s impeachment trial in early 2001, Aquilino Pimentel Jr. resigned as Senate president and subsequently served as minority leader.
 Tito Sotto succeeded Pimentel in 2002, while Pimentel again held the position during the 13th and 14th Congresses.
 Alan Peter Cayetano became the youngest senator to serve as minority leader in 2010, at the age of 39.
 Juan Ponce Enrile, who resigned the Senate presidency following corruption allegations related to the pork barrel scam, unsuccessfully sought the leadership of the Senate in the 16th Congress, lost to Franklin Drilon, and became minority leader.
 Sotto served as acting minority leader after Enrile stepped down in 2014, holding the position until 2015 when Enrile returned to the Senate following his one-year detention.

 Ralph Recto was elected minority leader in the 17th Congress until his election as president pro tempore, after which he was succeeded by Franklin Drilon, who served until the end of the 18th Congress.
 Former Senate president Koko Pimentel led the two-member minority bloc alongside Risa Hontiveros in the 19th Congress.
 Tito Sotto was nominated for the Senate presidency upon his return to the chamber in 2025, but lost to incumbent Francis Escudero at the start of the 20th Congress.
 He once again served as minority leader until September 8, 2025, when a coup ousted Escudero and installed Sotto as Senate president.
 Escudero declined to assume the minority leadership, and Alan Peter Cayetano thereafter became the current minority floor leader of the Senate.
+The leadership coup on May 11, 2026 successfully installed Cayetano as the new Senate president, and Sotto was designated anew as the minority leader.